TeslaNeuro/Remote-Three-Phase-Induction-Motor-Control-Crane-System/README.md

 3. Power the system and use the interface for basic motor control and monitoring.

 ## Future Development (Rev B)
+- ESP32 as main controller for dispaly and motor control
+- Network capability for remote monitoring and control
+- Closed-loop feedback control using hall effect sensors, encoders and etc
-Network capability for remote monitoring and control Improved fault detection and protection features Potential integration of PID control for more refined motor speed handling
+- Improved fault detection and protection features
+- Potential integration of PID control for more refined motor speed handling